 In general, a conveyancer comes at a later stage in this process, i.e., at the time of transferring the possession of a property from one person to the other.
-When you are buying a property, you may skip the services of real estate agent, but you can’t carry out the procedure of conveyancing by yourself.
+When you are buying a property, you may skip the services of a real estate agent, but you can’t carry out the procedure of conveyancing by yourself.
 Thus, you must contact a professional conveyancer.
 A conveyancer is instrumental in checking property title.
-So, hire a conveyancer at right time.
-At companies like Place Conveyancing you can find the best professionals, as they are specialists in conveyancing and provide online services.
+So, hire a conveyancer at the right time.
+At companies like Place Conveyancing, you can find the best professionals, as they are specialists in conveyancing and provide online services.

 Check the Title

 A title is a formal document that shows the ownership of the property.
 In Australia, a freestanding house usually has a freehold Torrens Title.
 Strata Title shows the legal ownership of a portion of a building.
 The legal property ownership transference process may vary, so involve a conveyancer to verify the title.

 You can notice visible problems like leaky or broken faucets, but the majority of faults are hidden in a property, such as poor insulation.
 A professional home inspection report will reveal you inside out details regarding faults in the property.
 The home inspector will check:

 - Moisture in the property’s basement and walls

 - Pest infestation